RemiV51/RemiV51/README.md

 - 👋 Hi, I’m @RemiV51
-- 👀 I’m interested in opensource software!
+- 👀 I’m interested in : opensource software, retrocomputer, game development in general
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java, jenkins
 - 📫 How to reach me : soon!
-- ⚡ Fun fact: old documentum "EDSM98"/documentum 4i developer in VB6, also documentum 5/6/7 in java
+- ⚡ Fun fact: old Documentum "EDSM98"/documentum 4i developer in VB6, also documentum 5/6/7 in java

 <!---
 RemiV51/RemiV51 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.